Admission and Finances

-The Matching activity is to make sure International Business is the right choice for you.
+The Matching activity is to make sure Mechanical Engineering is the right choice for you.
 How do we check this?
 By talking to you in a Skype interview.
 How does this work?
-You apply for the program, then we contact you about the interview.
-After the interview we email you with one of 3 possible results:1.
+Apply for the program.
+After that we contact you about the interview.
+After the interview we email you with 1 of 3 possible results:1.
 Positive

 Congratulations!
-International Business seems to be a good match for you.2.
+Mechanical Engineering seems to be a good match for you.2.
 Action required

 You need to take some steps to prepare for your studies.
 By doing this, you increase your chances of success at HAN.
 The steps are not mandatory.
 They are recommendations, like working on your mathematics or talking to other students.
 Taking these steps is your own responsibility.3.
 Negative

 The course doesn’t seem to be a good match for you.
 Depending on when you applied, this could mean 2 things.
-We advise you not to enroll in International Business.
+We advise you not to enroll in Mechanical Engineering.
 Or you are excluded from enrolling in the program.Questions?
 More information?

 Please contact the HAN Information Center by phone on +31 24 353 05 00 or by email: email@example.com.